GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Document 3 — [Ancestral Dimension AI Safety](https://github.com/GlobalStewardship2026/global-stewardship-charter-2026-public-review/blob/main/Ancestral_Dimension_AI_Safety_April_30_2026.pdf)**
 `Ancestral_Dimension_AI_Safety_April_30_2026.pdf` · April 2026

 Explores what cross-cultural wisdom traditions — indigenous, philosophical, and contemplative — contribute to AI safety frameworks that Western technical approaches have not yet incorporated.
 Argues that long-horizon, relational, and non-anthropocentric thinking is not a supplement to AI safety: it is a precondition for it.
-Read alongside Document 2 and Document 1.
+Read alongside Documents 1 and 2.

 *Licence: CC0*